matchaxnb/qmk_firmware/keyboards/planck/ez/glow/keymaps/matchaseq/specs.md

 # Matcha's MIDI sequencer

-A 12-channel, 16 steps, 32 patterns drum sequencer for a 40% keyboard.
+A 12-channel, 2 pages, 16 steps per page, 32 patterns drum sequencer for a 40% keyboard.

 # How to use